MdKAMRAN7255/Scientific_calculator/README.md

 # Scientific_calculator

-I have completed first JavaScript Practical using HTML, CSS, Javascript.
+I have completed first JavaScript Practical using HTML, CSS, Javascript and uploaded my code in calculator branch.

-For all the mathematical operation I used Javascript math function such as Trigonometery.
+For all the mathematical operation I used Javascript math function such as Trigonometery, modulus and exponential etc.

 I use JavaScript to disable or enable a button.